 - Alerts and on-call.
 Who gets paged at 2 AM when an H2S alarm trips.

 Monitoring without response is decoration.
 A system that flags a tank theft overnight and no one checks for three days is worse than no monitoring at all, because it creates the illusion of coverage.
+The whole point of remote monitoring across the lease is that the signal reaches someone who can act on it.

 How the Pieces Cost Out